truenas/middleware/docs/userguide/truenas_system.rst

 CAs
 ---

-Beginning with version 9.3, TrueNAS® can act as a Certificate Authority (CA).
-If you plan to use SSL or TLS to encrypt any of the connections to the
-TrueNAS® system, you will need to first create a CA, then either create or import the certificate to be used for encrypted connections.
+TrueNAS® can act as a Certificate Authority (CA).
+If you plan to use SSL or TLS to encrypt any of the connections to the TrueNAS® system, you will need to first create a CA, then either create or import the certificate to be used for encrypted connections.
 Once you do this, the certificate will appear in the drop-down menus for all the services that support SSL or TLS.

-Figure 5.10a shows the initial screen if you click :menuselection:`System --> CAs`.
+Figure 5.9a shows the initial screen if you click :menuselection:`System --> CAs`.

-**Figure 5.10a: Initial CA Screen**
+**Figure 5.9a: Initial CA Screen**

 |tn_ca1.png|

 .. |tn_ca1.png| image:: images/tn_ca1.png

 If your organization already has a CA, you can import the CA's certificate and key.
 Click the "Import CA" button to open the configuration screen shown in
-Figure 5.10b.
-The configurable options are summarized in Table 5.10a.
+Figure 5.9b.
+The configurable options are summarized in Table 5.9a.

-**Figure 5.10b: Importing a CA**
+**Figure 5.9b: Importing a CA**

 |ca2a.png|

 .. |ca2a.png| image:: images/ca2a.png

-**Table 5.10a: Importing a CA Options**
+**Table 5.9a: Importing a CA Options**

 +----------------------+----------------------+---------------------------------------------------------------------------------------------------+
 | **Setting**          | **Value**            | **Description**                                                                                   |